mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ##### Different styles of playtesting-  conditions for playtesting  & resulting ways of being  - abd  Relational expertise in playtesting

-PROPOSAL  - The development of different styles of being in playtesting, helped motivate participants to know exactly what they were designing for, and therefore what kinds of technical specialisms to develop.
+The development of different styles of being in playtesting represented new forms of re-mediated strategies incorporating home practices and new introduced repertoires.

 Some participants refrained from extensive testing of other games, waiting for others to test their games and carefully observing their responses.